Out of the Blue (2008 TV series): International broadcasts

 On 29 January 2008, Network Ten announced that they had gained the rights to air Out of the Blue in Australia.
 The show started airing on the network on 17 November 2008 at 10.30pm and ran in this slot from Mondays to Thursdays each week.
 The network was looking at an early evening slot, but due to being unable to schedule the show in a 5-nights-a-week early primetime slot due to the show's occasional M rating, Network Ten had to run with a later timeslot.
 From January 2009, due to lower ratings compared to TEN Late News, it was moved to a weekly Sunday slot.
-It originally aired one episode on Sunday evening at 5:30pm, though for several weeks Ten aired two episodes from 5:30pm to 6:30pm, however it was quickly reverted to one episode a week, and sometimes skipping a week due to other circumstances.
-Early on in 2009, Ten would air episodes that were classified M on a late Sunday night slot.
+It originally aired one episode on Sunday evening at 5:30pm, though for several weeks Ten aired two episodes from 5:30pm to 6:30pm, however, it was quickly reverted to one episode a week, and sometimes skipping a week due to other circumstances.
+Early on in 2009, Ten would air episodes that were classified as M on a late Sunday night slot.

 The series made its Irish debut on 5 May 2008 on RTÉ One.
 Screening the show five days a week (compared to the BBC latterly only showing four), RTÉ went on to overtake the UK and began to premiere individual episodes, ultimately airing episode 130 on 12 November 2008.

 The series has been airing all over Africa on the GO channel, a satellite TV channel.
 Five episodes are shown on Wednesday evenings, repeated at various times during the week.

 On 5 January 2009, the series started to air on NET 5 in the Netherlands.
-The series is shown at 2pm.
+The series is showing at 2pm.
 On the same day, Net 5 started to show Home and Away which airs twice a day at 2.30pm and 6.30pm.